 What happens to child custody, in California, when a service member, is deployed?

-The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents veterans in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
+The Law Offices of Edward Misleh, APC is a law firm that represents veterans in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of military divorce, child custody, guardianship, child support, spousal support, community property, veteran’s benefits, and domestic violence.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Military Child Custody